 Teams are usually led by a leader or a social media manager.
 These are essential members who know the brand inside-out, and while their job is to make sure the team functions properly, it can be hard to keep tabs on everyone at the same time.
-After all, beyond the social media content creators and curators, you have to include roles like the social media community manager, social media advertiser, social media analyst, graphic designer or video editor, influencer manager, and many more.
+After all, beyond the social media content creators and curators, you have to include roles like the social media community manager, social media advertiser, social media analyst, graphic designer or video editor, influencer marketing manager who helps to find the right influencers to work with, and many more.

 Having a group scheduling solution map out the initial coordination allows leaders to guide each member on a micro level of detail.
 With that, every member can focus on their task at hand, and it's easier for team leaders to check in and make sure everyone is on track.

 The reason why agencies need to run multiple teams is because of the many tasks that need doing in order to keep a company running.
 Strategically creating content, ads, and engaging with the target audience on different social commerce platforms are merely the beginning.

 One task can be vastly different from the other but requires coordination all the same.
 For example, a social media advertiser determines the budget and strategy of every release.
 This focus on the financial aspect greatly differs from the creative aspect needed from content creators who are responsible for collaborating with the designer.